vikram1840/Sql-Data-Analysis/README.md

 5. Time series analysis
 6. Logical solution to handle differnt scenario by using temp table.
 7. Avoid mistake to get correct output.
-8. Appropriate data type consideration.
+8. Appropriate data type conversion.
 9. Jinja parameter in SQL Query for Apache superset.

 Attached Queries with various function Used: